dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 ## Architecture
 Once the user has finished a game of Star Realms he should copy the game data from the options menu and paste it into the SR-stats app.
-So far this is the only way to transfer a game between the 2 apps.
+Currently this is the only way to transfer a game between the 2 apps.
 SR-stats is as simple web app built using NextJS (a React framework).
-It relies on a parser to build the AST representation of the game data and a visitor then traverses to tree a constructs a json representation of the game which is then stored on the MongoDB cloud.
+The main role of the backendd is to parse the input file, generate an AST and traverse the tree in order to end up with json representation of the game which is stored on the MongoDB cloud.

 ![architecture](/img/arch-srstats.png)

 ## What I got right

-A lot of the things I got right came from mistakes I made building my first app Clipshare.
-You can read more about this here.

 1. **Focus on core features and have a POC out quickly**.
 Within 4 months of starting the development of this app I had something to show to the community.
-It didn't have all the features I wanted it to have but it worked and it gave me the opportunity to collect feedback from the users and validate if this is something that they actually find useful
+It only had a small set of features but it worked and it gave me the opportunity to collect feedback from the users and validate that this is something worth building.
-2. **Keep it simple and cheap**: Only spend time on things that add value to the users right now and don't try to future proof anything.
+2. **Keep it simple and cheap**: Only spend time on things that add value to the users and don't try to future proof anything.
 I used the NextJS framework to build my ReactJS app and used Vercel to handle automatic deployment from my Github repo.
 This saved me a lot of time.
 3. **Build for well-known customers**.
 I knew who I was building this for and how to reach them (Facebook group, subreddit,